Freddy220103/velodyne16-ros2/ReadMe.md

 ```shell
 $ ros2 run rviz2 rviz2 -f velodyne
 ```
 in another terminal and display the pointcloud published by the Velodyne.
+The topic with the PointCloud should be called /velodyne_points

 ![Velodyne VLP-16 visualization in Rviz](./media/velodyne-rviz2.png)